Companion Animal Fundamentals: What We Included And What We Left Out

 Perhaps the largest-scale issue that is absent from our Companion Animal Fundamentals is the issue of exotics.
 Exotic companion animals are hugely popular all around the world, and there’s not a week that goes by that we don’t come across a news story or a study about the exotic animal trade, which is largely fueled by collectors and/or people who live with exotic companions.

 Fortunately, the Faunalytics Library is stocked with many, many articles looking at the issue of the exotic companion trade, and the almost inevitable pitfalls of keeping exotic animals in the home (as well as some tips for how to give rescued exotics the best life possible).
-You can check out some of our most in-depth articles about exotic companions in the slider below, or check out our larger collection of exotic companion related articles here.
+You can check out some of our large collection of exotic companion related articles here.

 The second biggest (or, depending on your perspective, the biggest) issue that we left out was a deeper look at the subject of euthanasia.
 It’s a complex topic that provokes passion from virtually every animal advocate, and though we always love a passionate discussion, there simply wasn’t enough room to do it justice.
 If you’re asking yourself how euthanasia can be such a complex topic, consider some of the following sub-issues: